cisco/mindmeld/docs/source/train_the_natural_language_processing_classifiers.rst

 Role Classifiers (also called role models) are trained per entity using all the annotated queries in a particular intent folder.
 Roles offer a way to assign an additional distinguishing label to entities of the same type.
 Our simple Kwik-e-Mart application does not need a role classification layer.
 However, consider a possible extension to our app, where users can search for stores that open and close at specific times.
 As we saw in the example in :ref:`step 6 <roles_example>`, this would require us to differentiate between the two ``sys:time`` entities by recognizing one as an ``open_time`` and the other as a ``close_time``.
 This can be accomplished by training an entity-specific role classifier that assigns the correct role label for each such ``sys:time`` entity detected by the Entity Recognizer.

 Let us see how Workbench can be used for training a role classifier for the ``sys:time`` entity type.
-As with the previous classifiers, this involves the predictable workflow of instantiating a ``NaturalLanguageProcessor`` object, accessing the classifier of interest (in this case, the ``role_classifier`` for the ``sys:time`` entity), defining the machine learning settings and calling the ``fit()`` method of the classifier.
+As with the previous classifiers, this involves the predictable workflow of instantiating a :keyword:`NaturalLanguageProcessor` object, accessing the classifier of interest (in this case, the :keyword:`role_classifier` for the ``sys:time`` entity), defining the machine learning settings and calling the :keyword:`fit()` method of the classifier.
 For this example, we will just train a baseline `Maximum Entropy model <http://repository.upenn.edu/cgi/viewcontent.cgi?article=1083&context=ircs_reports>`_ without specifying any additional training settings.
-Also, for the sake of code readability, we'll retrieve the classifier of interest in two steps - first get the object representing the current intent and then fetch the ``role_classifier`` object of the appropriate entity under that intent.
+Also, for the sake of code readability, we'll retrieve the classifier of interest in two steps - first get the object representing the current intent and then fetch the :keyword:`role_classifier` object of the appropriate entity under that intent.

 .. code-block:: python